 In 115 BC he became praetor and married Julia, of the powerful patrician family of the Julii.
 This marriage should in effect make him the uncle of Julius Caesar.

 To raise new forces with which to set over to Africa, Marius now broke yet another tradition.
-Rather than to enlist from the landowning classes, Marius now offered the soldier’s job to Rome’s poor, promising them adventure, glory and booty.
+Rather than enlist from the landowning classes, Marius now offered the Roman soldier’s job to Rome’s poor, promising them adventure, glory, and booty.
 But most of all he offered them jobs, a means of making a living.
 Perhaps unwittingly Marius set in motion a revolution in Roman army affairs, and his action is a landmark in Roman history.

 This new, professional army, trained by new methods introduced by Marius, set over to Africa and made easy work of bringing the war to an end.
 Although the eventual negotiations had most of the glory slip from Marius’ grasp, as it was a young quaestor, Cornelius Sulla, who should achieve victory and peace in these talks, not Marius.

 At about this point in time (105 BC) a disaster befell the Romans on their northern borders.
 Under the command of Caepio and Manlius, they suffered a crushing defeat against the barbarians at Arausio.

 It was the worst setback the Romans had suffered since the awful defeat by Hannibal at Cannae.

 Had Gaius Marius and his new army of mercenaries crushed Jughurta, then Rome laid its trust in him to save them from the menace that lay to the north.

 Gaius Marius, elected consul again in 105 BC, enjoyed successive election victories as consul until 101 BC, during which time his task was to destroy the menace of the Cimbri and Teutones, who had shattered the Romans earlier.